Leverage Africa’s resource endowment to finance development - Mahama

-Former President John Mahama on Thursday participated in a Frontier Markets Fixed Income Conference organised by Investment firm, JP Morgan in London.
+Former President, John Dramani Mahama, on Thursday, participated in a Frontier Markets Fixed Income Conference organised by Investment firm, JP Morgan in London.

 Mr Mahama joined a panel on ‘Burden Sharing: Africa’s Need for a new development financing framework’ with Hassatou Nsele, Vice President for Finance at the AfDB.